TasticHacks/Contra80s/README.md

 ## 3 Steps - Install and Play - More Detail:
 1. **Install the MESEN NES emulator**
-	* Download and install the Mesen NES emulator and use it to play the Contra ROM.
-Game file.
+	* Download and install the Mesen NES emulator and use it to play the Contra ROM game file.
 	* Downloads: https://www.mesen.ca/
 2. **Find Correct ROM Game file**
 	* be sure to find that correct game ROM file that matches the specified [SHA1 hash](https://www.nirsoft.net/utils/hash_my_files.html) and play it using the Mesen emulator.
 This ROM is the **original, _unaltered_ Nintendo game**.